Huypham07/Ninja_Fruit_with_Hand_recognition/README.md

 - **Customization:**
   - Changeable backgrounds.
+  - **Versus mode:** Available only in the Android version.
-  - Versus mode (currently available only in Touch Mode).
+    - Available in Touch Mode on all platforms.
+    - Tracking-based Versus Mode is only available on the Android version and requires a relatively powerful device (e.g., Snapdragon 845 or better).

 ## Versions